iamvalenciia/AdventCrack-2024/README.md

 # Overview

-This repository contains the solutions to the first two problems of Advent of Code 2024.
-The goal of this project is to solve these problems using JavaScript and follow a Test-Driven Development (TDD) methodology to ensure quality and correctness in the solutions.
+This repository contains the solution to Problem 1 of Advent of Code 2024.
+The project is implemented in JavaScript and follows a Test-Driven Development (TDD) approach to ensure accuracy and reliability.

-The program allows the user to choose whether they want to run the solution for Problem 1 or Problem 2 directly from the console.
+When running the program, the user should press Enter to execute the solution for Problem 1 and see the result displayed in the console.

 # Development Environment